Learning-Driven Exploration for Reinforcement Learning: Abstract

 \section{Abstract}

-Deep reinforcement learning algorithms have been shown to learn complex skills using only high-dimensional observations and scalar reward.
-Effective and intelligent exploration still remains an unresolved problem for reinforcement learning.
+Effective and intelligent exploration has been an unresolved problem for reinforcement learning.
 Most contemporary reinforcement learning relies on simple heuristic strategies such as $\epsilon$-greedy exploration or adding Gaussian noise to actions.
-These heuristics, however, are unable to intelligently distinguish the well explored and the unexplored regions of the state space, which can lead to inefficient use of training time.
-We introduce entropy-based exploration (EBE) that enables an agent to explore efficiently the unexplored regions of the state space.
-EBE quantifies the agent's learning in a state using merely state dependent action values and adaptively explores the state space, i.e. more exploration for the unexplored region of the state space.
-We perform experiments on many environments including a simple linear environment, a simpler version of the breakout game and multiple first person shooter (FPS) games of VizDoom platform.
-We demonstrate that EBE enables efficient exploration that ultimately results in faster learning without having to tune hyperparameters. \keywords{Reinforcement Learning \and Exploration \and Entropy.}
+These heuristics, however, are unable to intelligently distinguish the well explored and the unexplored regions of state space, which can lead to inefficient use of training time.
+We introduce entropy-based exploration (EBE) that enables an agent to explore efficiently the unexplored regions of state space.
+EBE quantifies the agent's learning in a state using merely state-dependent action values and adaptively explores the state space, i.e. more exploration for the unexplored region of the state space.
+We perform experiments on a diverse set of environments and demonstrate that EBE enables efficient exploration that ultimately results in faster learning without having to tune any hyperparameter.